abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Soccer player order - leftover element](../04_order/player_order_leftover.svg)

 This is the main difference between partial and total orders --- partial orders cannot provide us with a definite answer of the question who is better than who.
-But sometimes this is what we need --- in sports, as well as in other domains, there isn't always an appropriate way to rate people linearly.
+But sometimes this is what we need --- in sports, as well as in other domains, there isn't always an appropriate way to rate elements linearly.

 Chains
 ---

 Before, we said that all linear orders can be represented by the same chain-like diagram, we can reverse this statement and say that all diagrams that look something different than the said diagram represent partial orders.

 An example of this is a partial order that contains a bunch of linearly-ordered subsets, e.g. in our soccer example we can have separate groups of friends who play together and are ranked with each other, but not with anyone from other groups.

 ![Soccer order - two hierarchies](../04_order/player_order_two.svg)